open-broker/specification/spec.md

 # Overview

-This specification defines a number of events that can occur in the broker-bank relationship, and how these events should be transferred between two systems.
+This specification defines a number of events that can occur in the broker - service provider relationship, and how these events should be transferred between two systems.

-The standard defines the behaviour of two actors, the producer and the consumer, as defined in the CloudEvents specification.
+The service provider is defined as the party providing a service, defined in this specification.
+This might for example be a loan, an insurance product or a mortgage.

+The broker is defined as the actor sending a tender for offers for a customer to the service provider.
+Such a tender may be sent to multiple service providers.

+The typical interaction with a broker may include two-way communication, that is the service provider sending events to the broker and vice versa.
+This means that both the service provider and broker will act as consumers and producers of the events.
+For the purposes of this standard the terms consumer and producer are defined as in the CloudEvents specification.
 The producer creates events and the consumer reads events created by the producer.
-In order to ensure an engaging end user experience both parties will act in both roles as defined by this standard.

-Additionally behaviour in this specification is defined on three levels of operations.
+All interactions between the service provider and the broker are communicated as well-formed events as defined in the CloudEvents specification.
+This separates concerns of transmission, parsing and semantics, thereby dividing the specification into levels of processing.
+These are:

 - Transport: Defines how messages are transferred between two parties, ensuring mutual authentication and secrecy.
 - Envelope: Defines meta-data and senders for events and handles dispatch based on message types.